Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 Technically located just outside Trevi in the countryside between Spoleto and Montefalco, this boutique hotel sits in a restored hamlet with a pool, spa, and garden surrounded by olive trees.
 It’s more upscale, but still quiet and rooted in the landscape.
 Interiors are warm and simple, with stone, linen, wood, and the on-site restaurant serves seasonal food with local wine.
 A good option if you’re looking to turn your Frantoi Aperti weekend into a full reset.

-How to Get to Trevi by Train and Public transport
+How to get to Trevi

 Trevi is small, but it’s surprisingly easy to reach by public transport - especially if you’re coming from Rome, Florence, or anywhere along the central train corridor.